advocacy

 • Safety — rail is 3-20 times safer than trucking, depending on what is being measured.

-• Taxpayer savings — heavy trucks produce a disproportionate share of highway damage.
+• Taxpayer Savings — heavy trucks produce a disproportionate share of highway damage.

 Truck Size and Weight — Do Not Make the Problem Worse